After an amazing Mauritanian Adventure I was ready to experience the Mauritanian capital Nouakchott and beyond.

 Behind the first building was an open area that looked more like a market than an immigration area.
 We had to walk across this area to get to the window where our exit from Mauritania would be processed.
 As we were standing at the window waiting for our passports to stamped, sellers were constantly approaching us to try to get us to buy their stuff.
 Some of them weren’t taking no for an answer and needed to be shooed away by the local helping us.

-It was hard to know exactly what was happening on the other side of the window where we submitted our passports for inspection, but whatever was going on in there was taking a very long time!
+Who knew exactly what was happening on the other side of the window where we submitted our passports for inspection, but whatever was going on in there was taking a very long time!
 It would have taken at least 30 minutes for our documents, all 3 of them, to be checked.
 It seemed almost like an eternity.

 As Mauritania and Senegal are separated by the Senegal River, we had 2 choices for getting across.
 There was a free ferry, which was very slowly making its way back from the other side, or a small wooden canoe that would leave straight away and have us on the other side in a short few minutes, for around €2.
 We opted for the canoe.